siliconcompiler/siliconcompiler/docs/user_guide/tutorials/picorv32_ram.rst

 Note in the code snippet above that :ref:`remote` is set to ``False``.
 If this is set to ``True``, this means it is set up for :ref:`remote processing`, and if you run this example as a Python script, it should take approximately 20 minutes to run if the servers are not too busy.
 We have not added a RAM macro yet, but this script will build the CPU core with I/O signals placed pseudo-randomly around the edges of the die area.
-Once the job finishes, you should receive a screenshot of your final design, and a report containing metrics related to the build in ``build/picorv32/job0/report.html``.
+Once the job finishes, you should receive a screenshot of your final design, and view the dashboard with ``sc-dashboard -cfg build/picorv32/job0/picorv32.cfg``.
 SiliconCompiler will try to open the file after the job completes, but it may not be able to do so if you are running in a headless environment.

 .. image:: ../../_images/picorv32_screenshot.png